 Commence your one day in Philadelphia at the legendary Independence Hall.
 Learn about the birth of the nation and take in the iconic Liberty Bell.
 Take a snap, and read the plaque before moving on to your next stop.

 Are you a fan of the Rocky movies?
 Maybe you’re an art lover?
-Whichever best suits you, you’ll want to run up the 72 steps of the Philadelphia Museum of Art.
+Whichever suits you, you’ll want to run up the 72 steps of the Philadelphia Museum of Art.
 Made famous by Sly Stallone’s iconic training montage, the Philadelphia Museum of Art is also home to plenty of stunning artwork, including pieces by Picasso, Rodin, and Van Gogh.

 All that history and culture got you feeling famished?
 Stave off hunger and get your fill of retail therapy at Reading Terminal Market.
 A huge enclosed market located in an old train station, Reading Terminal Market has a wide array of shops, market stalls, food vendors, and places to sit back and enjoy some delicious cuisine—maybe even a Philly Cheesesteak!